nusc2016/nusc2016/README.md

 Here are a few fun things about me, that you may not already know:

 - 🔭 I’m currently working on ...
-Bridges to Prosperity
+Bridges to Prosperity Project
 - 🌱 I’m currently learning ...
 Data Science
 - 🤔 I’m looking for help with ...
 Life
 - 💬 Ask me about ...
 Anything - You have a question?
 I have Google!